ÌÇÐÄvlogÈë¿Ú

 for the purposes of the modified disclosure provisions, the holdings should be aggregated, resulting as shown below in a disclosable interest in ÌÇÐÄvlogÈë¿ÚLimited of 6.17%:

-Holdings of Shareholder and its associates
+Holdings of Shareholder and its associates2

 Issued voting capital